AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/audit-google-adwords.md

 zendesk_id: 360016505832
 ---

-Found something strange in [Google Adwords](../data-analyst/importing-data/integrations/google-adwords.md)?
+Found something strange in [Google Adwords](../integrations/google-adwords.md)?
 To pinpoint the issue, you will need to explore your data.
 This can be done by exporting your Adwords data to a CSV file.

 1. Download and install the free [Google Adwords Editor](https://ads.google.com/home/tools/ads-editor/) application.
-1. After installation is complete, select **Add Cccount** in the Add/manage accounts panel.
+1. After installation is complete, select **Add Count** in the Add/manage accounts panel.
 1. Enter your Google AdWords account information.
 1. After your account is added to AdWords Editor, select **File > Export Spreadsheet (CSV) > Export Whole Account**